ckan/ckan/doc/theming/index.rst

 .. note::

-   Following version 2.8 migration to Bootstrap 3 is introduced.
-For backward compatibility, Bootstrap 2 will be preserved and templates and static files will be in separate folders.
-Selection for which Bootstrap version will be used will be set using configuration options within the production.ini file
+    Starting from CKAN version 2.8 the Bootstrap version used in the default CKAN theme is Bootstrap 3.
+For backwards compatibility, Bootstrap 2 templates will be included in CKAN core for a few versions, but they will be eventually removed so you are encouraged to update your custom theme to use Bootstrap 3.

-   * ckan.base_templates_folder = templates
+    You can select wich set of templates to use (Bootstrap 3 or 2) by using the :ref:`ckan.base_public_folder` and :ref:`ckan.base_templates_folder`
-   * ckan.base_public)folder = folder
+    configuration options.

 .. toctree::
    :maxdepth: 2